ReVanced/revanced-patcher/docs/2_2_1_fingerprinting.md

   each filter, zero or more other instructions can exist.
 Instruction filters must be declared in the same order as the instructions appear in the target method.

+  // TODO: Update this to reflect InstructionLocation object and its usage.

   If the distance between each instruction declaration can be approximated, then the `maxAfter` parameter can be used to restrict the instruction match to a maximum distance from the last instruction.
 A value of 0 for the first instruction filter means the filter must be the first